zeus-12/fmhy/README.md

 - see if dom issues can be fixed eg: (Warning: Received `true` for a non-boolean attribute `inline`.), probably can be fixed w. some remark package.
 - for links hardcode reddit mappings to the corresponding page on the website.
-- move all the notestarters,warningstarters,etc form all differetn renderers logic to single place: (`LiRenderer` is working fine => abstract the logic from there, and reuse)
+- move all the notestarters,warningstarters,etc form all different renderers logic to single place: (`LiRenderer` is working fine => abstract the logic from there, and reuse)

 ### Search

 - add a "copy item as markdown" button right next to each entry in search.
 - use react-virtualised, and remove limits for the search
 - highlight the word searched => use any of the syntaxhighlighting extensions for react-markdown for this
-- check the `minisearch` see if its good enough to replace flexsearch => esp the fuzzysearch
+- check the `fuse`, `orama`, `minsearch` see if its good enough to replace flexsearch => esp the fuzzysearch